kavia-common/certifyflow-64-66/README.md

 Each DAG should accept a conf payload with "attempt_id".

 ## Email Notifications
-The service can send email notifications when attempt status changes (e.g., to PASSED/SUCCEEDED or FAILED).
-Email notifications are triggered when a `notification.notification_email` is provided in the CreateRun or CreateAttempt payload and email is configured via environment variables.
+The service can send email notifications when attempt status changes.
+Email notifications are triggered when a `notification.notification_email` is provided and email is configured via environment variables.

 Environment variables (do not hardcode):